Personal Protective Equipment (PPE)

 - Feets - crushing, slipping, abrasion, irritant substances, wetness, electric shock, static electricity, puncture, cold/heat

-Most Codes of Practice include information on Personal Protective Equipment.
-Please refer to the codes for more specific information.
+Most codes of practice include information on PPE.
+Please refer to the codes of practice for more specific information.